 Hybrid learning and teaching

-Information and guidance to help support you in a hybrid learning and teaching environment.
+Information and guidance on hybrid learning and studying

 Hybrid teaching and learning: Some terminology

 A few straight-forward definitions of key terms being used in a hybrid learning context.

 Hybrid learning - where no separation is made between digital and on campus student cohorts.
 Students are brought together by the way teaching is designed and students are able to move easily between digital and classroom-based learning activities.

 Synchronous - learning in real time together with a group of others at a specific time.

 Asynchronous - learning that can happen at any time and therefore at different times for members of a group.
-Recorded lectures are an example of asynchronous learning.
+Recorded lectures and discussion boards are examples of asynchronous learning.

 Social learning - learning in a group with other people by having discussions and sharing knowledge (both digital and otherwise).

 Netiquette - an awareness of a need to be respectful and have good manners when using digital platforms.

 Make time and space

 To get the most out of your learning it is best to have a daily routine and plan time for study.
 You will need to focus on your studies, reduce any distractions and structure your day.
 To some extent you will have the flexibility to pace your studies yourself and be able to choose when, where and how you study.

-You may be able to contribute digitally, using a mobile device, while other things are going on.
-However, for in-depth research, reading and assignment preparation, you will need undisturbed time.
+Your course should provide details of how you are expected to engage and attend learning activities.
+For in-depth research, reading and assignment preparation, and online exams, you will need undisturbed time.
 Let others know you are busy.
 You may need to negotiate quiet times, internet access and space to study with those around you.

 Try and make your work area separate from where you like to relax.
 For example, sit at a table to study and put study materials away at other times.
 You can make a separate login on your laptop for when you are working on your studies and a different one for socialising and entertainment.

 For tips, strategies and planners to help you make the best use of your time see our Time management page.